FAQ

 Creating an account on The Citizens Media® is free.
 We will not collect any funds without your request.
 We will not collect any fees without giving you a chance to review and accept them.

 The Citizens Media® revenues will be made transparent online.
-Excess profits will be upcycled by donation to project communities.
+Excess profits will be upcycled by donation to business communities.

 To reduce payment fees.
 Just like banks, payment systems charge service fees per transaction.
 The Citizens Media® accepts payments through Stripe, who charge 30c per transaction plus 2.9%.
 As activity increases, rates will reduce, at which point we’ll be able to accept less funds.

-The Citizens Media® data analysis opportunities come from online conversations, information collected projects, and the circulation of Pi™.
+The Citizens Media® data analysis opportunities come from online conversations, information collected businesses, and the circulation of CM™ Coins.
 Opportunities include:

 Impact Indicators

-Impact Indicators reflect the amount of Pi™ circulated by community-based projects that receive funds through The Citizens Media® .
-The more Pi™ circulates, the greater the economic exchange and impact made with funds.
+Impact Indicators reflect the number of CM™ Coins circulated by community-based businesses that receive funds through The Citizens Media® .
+The more CM™ Coins circulate, the greater the economic exchange and impact made with funds.

 Big Data Analysis